lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 ImageIO.write(img, IMAGE_FORMAT, new java.io.File("Temp.png"));
 ```

 The image will be written to a temporary file.
-That file woll contain a long strip with all the available characters, drawn in white over transparent background using anti aliasing.
+That file will contain a long strip with all the available characters, drawn in white over transparent background using anti aliasing.

 ![Font texture](texture_font.png)